Public weighs in at DNR spring hearings

-County deer advisory councils announced their initial proposals for 2019 antlerless deer quotas across Wisconsin at the state Department of Natural Resources’ annual spring fish and wildlife public hearings last week in each of the state 72 counties.
+EAU CLAIRE — County Deer Advisory councils announced their initial proposals for 2019 antlerless deer quotas across the state at the Wisconsin Department of Natural Resources’ annual Spring Fish and Wildlife Public Hearings held April 8 in each of Wisconsin’s 72 counties.

-The proposals in Eau Claire County included one free permit with each license sold in the western farmland zone of Eau Claire County, a quota of 200 in forestland and continuing to offer no holiday hunt.
+Among the proposals in Eau Claire County included one free permit with each license sold in the western farmland zone of Eau Claire County, a quota of 200 in forestland, and continuing to offer no holiday hunt.

 “In the farmland zone last year, we were within about 30 deer of our quota and in forestland, we were right at quota,” said Dave Zielke of the Eau Claire County Deer Advisory Council and the Wisconsin Conservation Congress.
 “Very few counties are able to do that.
 We’re setting numbers that are very realistic and making it happen, and I think we still provide quality deer hunting in most areas of the county.”